nandabritto/PP5/README.md

 <img width="700" src="media/readme/features_ss/sent_newsletter.png">

-  1.3 Add box, product and product on box
+  1.3 Add box, product and product on the box

-  + Admin user can add all products in database from frontend.
+  + Admin users can add all products in the database from the frontend.

 <p float="left">
 <img width="400" src="media/readme/features_ss/add_box.png">